3liz/qgis-pgmetadata-plugin/docs/index.md

 It's a QGIS plugin to store some metadata for PostgreSQL layers inside a PostgreSQL database 🐘.

+Metadata for a PostgreSQL table includes :

+* a title
+* an abstract
+* keywords
+* categories and themes
+* spatial properties such as extent, feature count, projection, scales
+* 0 or many contacts with a role
+* 0 or many links
+* …

 Some key features for final users :

 * a [locator](./user-guide/end-user.md#locator) to easy search and add layers